lazargit/Retro/README.md

 # Retro
-app for searching movies and shows and more Retrolambda and other Java 8 support.
+app for searching movies and shows and more.<br>
+Retrolambda and other Java 8 support.

 Android App for movies: